brntsllvn/brntsllvn.github.io/_posts/2018-12-17-java-classpath.md

             └── Sauce.class
 ```

-Now I'll make a tiny change to `Pizza.java`:
+Now I'll make a tiny change to `Pizza.java` that depends on a class in `guava-27.0.1-jre.jar`:

 ```java
 package food.machine;